donfortune/fluentbit-config/README.md

 # Fluent Bit Kubernetes Log Processor Configuration

 This repository contains the configuration files for Fluent Bit, which is used to collect, process, and forward logs from a Kubernetes cluster to Elasticsearch.
-The configuration uses a custom Lua script to dynamically set indices based on the Kubernetes namespace and container name.
+The configuration uses a custom script to dynamically set indices based on the Kubernetes namespace and container name.

 ## Table of Contents